Sexual Health Advice: Sex and Menopause

 What is the menopause?

-The menopause occurs between the ages of 44-55, however for some people, it can start sooner.
-When a person goes through the menopause, their periods naturally stop due to lower levels of oestrogen and testosterone and they are no longer able to get pregnant naturally.
+The menopause usually occurs between the ages of 44-55, however for some people, it can start sooner.
+When a person goes through the menopause, they no longer have periods due to lower levels of oestrogen and testosterone which means they are no longer able to get pregnant naturally.

 Those going through the menopause may experience problems with sex, including loss of libido or vaginal dryness.
 However, they may also experience the following;